 “These air compressors are so efficient.
 I buy 1-inch Snap-on impact wrenches.
 When we check the torque, 99% of the time, it is within torque specs.
 With the UNDERHOOD running at a consistent pressure, I’m within 5 pounds every time.
 Last year, we serviced 5,000 truck tires—that’s 20,000 wheel nuts.
 I wear my impact wrenches out every year, and I already have 145 hours on a 2-month-old truck, yet all my VMAC air compressors are still working.”

 Hydraulic Air Compressors

 Hydraulic air compressors are an excellent option for tire technicians with a truck that already uses hydraulic power.
-Hydraulic air compressors are already a common choice for fleets across North America and continue to increase in popularity over time.
+Hydraulic air compressors are already a common choice for fleets across North America and continue increasing in popularity.

-Hydraulic air compressors tend to be hardy and reliable, with minimal maintenance and servicing requirements.
+VMAC’s hydraulic air compressors are hardy and reliable, with minimal maintenance and servicing requirements.
 They work hard and offer a straightforward, fuss-free mobile air solution for any climate.